Should You Visit Berchtesgaden? 12 Reasons Why You Should

 Konigssee

-Do you know that Konigsee’s lake water is Germany’s cleanest?
-Its quality is said to be almost at the level of drinking water!
+You might be surprised to learn that the water of Konigsee is almost as pure as drinking water.
 For more than a century now, only battery-operated boats have been allowed to transport people across the lake to avoid oil spillage and cause damage.
 The scenery on the boat, from Konigsee’s glittering crystal clear water to lush pine trees and spectacular mountains, is absolutely remarkable.

 The “longest” mountain face in the Eastern Alps, Watzmann’s, can be seen while on the boat traversing the lake from north to south.
 The boat ride in Konigssee starts in Schönau, the village north of the lake.
 It has three stops before it completes the round trip.

 Disembark at the Hirschau peninsula to visit the Saint Bartholomew Church, Kassel to visit a small Alpine Pasture, and Salet to another lake called Obersee.

 Though Obersee is 10 times smaller than Konigssee, Obersee’s appearance would set you on a picture-taking spree.
 It’s encircled by mountains, and the lake’s calm and crystal clear water creates a mirror view of these mountains.
 Staring at Obersee would seem like a look into a portal to another dimension.

 The third lake is called Hintersee, and it’s Berchtesgaden’s another picture-worthy destination 12.9 kilometers away from the town.
-Hintersee is another reason to visit Berchtesgaden for its indescribable splendor.

-Reason no. 6 Berchtesgaden has Picturesque Chapels
+6. Berchtesgaden has Picturesque Chapels and Churches

 Saint Bartholomew Church, Berchtesgaden, Germany